ChanthMiao/ghc-wiki-mirror/design/deprecation-mechanisms/deprecate-instances.md

 This would be expanding where the `DEPRECATED` pragma can occur, but would not introduce any new syntax on it's own.

+The location before the `where` matches that for deprecating modules.

 ## Examples

 ```